-The points mentioned above are added to arrive at the total PI Score of the company during the 12 months making up a financial year.
-The higher the PI Score, the higher the requirement for regulating financial statements through review and audit.
+The points mentioned above are added to arrive at the total PIS Score of the company during the 12 months making up a financial year.
+The higher the PIS Score, the higher the requirement for regulating financial statements through review and audit.

 These requirements are also dependent on various other factors.
 For instance, a non-owner-managed company with a PI Score of 100-349, having an internal FS compilation, must be audited.
 However, a non-owner-managed company with an independent compilation can review its FS independently.
 Similarly, with a PI Score of 350, it becomes mandatory for private businesses to get audited.

 All about Public Intrest Score

 Time to Seek Expert Guidance – Free Public Intrest Score Calculator:

 The PI Score acts as an indicator of a company’s public interest.
 Calculating the PI Score is essential as it identifies the reporting regulations and requirements for a company.
 Therefore, it becomes crucial to calculate this score with sound judgment and knowledge.
 Enter DataTracks…

 With an experience of 16+ years and 19,900+ clients, DataTracks assures quality and reliability in its iXBRL filing solutions.
 To learn more about calculating the PIs Score for your company, seek professional guidance by speaking to a DataTracks expert at @+27-10-446-9061 or visit the website https://www.datatracks.com/za/pis-calculator/.